wusai2333/trib/doc/lab2.md

 store that we implemented in the previous lab.
 There is also a keeper running in the background that maintains the bin storage in a coherent state.
-Both the bin storage clients and the keeper uses the RPC interface (which we implemented in the previous lab) to communicate with the back-ends.
+Both the bin storage clients and the keeper use the RPC interface (which we implemented in the previous lab) to communicate with the back-ends.
 The interface semantics defined in `trib.Storage` should be sufficient